Chorazin: Archaeological excavations

 Extensive excavations and a survey were carried out in 1962–1964.
 Excavations at the site were resumed in 1980–1987.
 In 2004, a small-scale salvage excavation was conducted by the Israel Antiquities Authority along the route of an ancient road north of Moshav Amnun.
 In the literature, the road is referred to as "the way through Korazim."
 It crossed the Chorazin plateau from west to east, branching off from the main Cairo–Damascus road that ran northeast toward Daughters of Jacob Bridge.

 The main settlement dates to the 3rd and 4th centuries.
 The majority of the structures found were made from basalt, a black volcanic rock found locally.
 The town's ruins are spread over an area of 25 acre, subdivided into five separate quarters, with a synagogue in the centre.
 Close by is a ritual bath (mikvah), surrounded by public and residential buildings.
-The handful of olive millstones used in olive oil extraction found suggest a reliance on the olive for economic purposes, like a number of other villages in ancient Galilee.
+The handful of millstones used in olive oil extraction found suggest a reliance on the olive for economic purposes, like other villages in ancient Galilee.